sasa-b/command-bus/README.md

       arguments:
         $container: '@message_handler_service_locator'
 ```

-We can also expand on these configurations to utilise the auto-wiring feature and not to have to add handlers manually to the yaml file:
+Let's expand these configurations and use the tags feature of Symfony's service container to automatically add handlers to the Bus:

+Anonymous service way
 ```yaml
 services:
   _defaults: